 When shopping online, make sure you’re using a secure internet connection.
-If you need to make purchases while traveling or out of the house, use a virtual private network (VPN).
+If you need to make purchases while traveling or out of the house (such as at a coffee shop or hotel), use a virtual private network (VPN).

 “Shoulder surfing” is a common scam where fraudsters watch you enter your login details, credit card information, or other sensitive data in public.
 Even if your network is secure with a VPN, be aware of your physical surroundings.